Abundance-age relations with red clump stars in open clusters: Introduction

 Some other abundance ratios of elements coming from different families could be more informative for chemical evolution investigations because they can have even stronger dependences on stellar age than the $[\alpha\mathrm{/Fe}]$ ratio.
 These abundance ratios have been recently dubbed as "chemical clocks" \citep[][]{Nissen2015}.
 Indeed, \citet{DaSilva+2012}, and later \citet{Nissen2015}, performed very high precision abundance analysis of solar twins finding a linear trend of [Y/Mg] vs age with slope $\sim 0.04\,\mathrm{dex\,Gyr}^{-1}$.
 This slope is interpreted invoking the timescale of production of both elements: $\alpha-$ elements (like Mg) are produced by massive stars in a short timescale, while neutron-capture elements produced by the \emph{s}-process (like Y) are mainly synthesized by intermediate-mass stars.
 The different timescales imply that as time goes on, [Y/Mg] changes significantly more than other abundance ratios.

 This relation has been further confirmed by \citet{TucciMaia+2016} and \citet{Spina+2018} with larger samples of solar twins also analyzed with very high precision.
 However, when studied in solar-type stars as a function of metallicity \citep{Feltzing+2017}, the relation vanished towards lower metallicities, placing a lower limit of $\feh\sim-0.5$ for the relation to become flat.
-Recently, \citet{Casali+2020} tested this latter result using a large sample of more than 500 nearby solar analogues, analyzed using the same high precision technique as \cite{TucciMaia+2016} and \cite{Spina+2018} and the same very high-resolution spectra as \cite{Nissen2015}.
-They concluded that the "[Y/Mg] clock" might not be universal.
+Later, \citet{Delgado-Mena+2019}, \citet{Titarenko+2019} and \citet{Casali+2020} also noticed a possible non-universality of most chemical clocks at different metallicities, spatial location, and different Galactic populations (e.g. the thick disk).
+Recently, \citet{Magrini+2021} proposed a theoretical explanation involving magnetic mixing.

 To test the behaviour of chemical clocks, it is important to study stars with equivalently precise ages and abundances, but outside the Local Bubble.
 An interesting approach to reach a large spatial volume with precise abundances is by analyzing giant stars, but reliable ages are in general difficult to obtain, and particularly at large distances \citep[see][for a review]{Soderblom2010}.
 The most reliable methods to obtain ages are those based on stellar evolution models, i.e. isochrone placing or asteroseismology, which presumably are those that depend on the fewest assumptions.
 For individual field stars, isochrone placement becomes challenging and usually, uncertainties in the atmospheric parameters and degeneration of the models prevent obtaining precise ages.
 Fortunately, placing isochrones is usually much easier in clusters, since they have many coeval mono-metallic members so the results are very precise, which is why they provide historically the primary benchmarks we use to study age-related properties \citep[see][for a review]{Friel2013}.
 Asteroseismic ages can be complementary to isochrone ages, as they can be precise \citep[$\sim$30\%][]{Valentini+2019, Miglio+2020} for giants, where isochrone ages cannot give a precise age given the proximity of the evolutionary tracks in the red giant branch.